 a.
 Air Mobile Service (AMS) is an international air/ground communications network.
-It provides service to en route aircraft primarily in support of b.
-The AMS network is composed of individual units geographically limited to areas where effective coordination and cooperation between ground stations are possible.

-ATC and company operations, and collects meteorological data for dissemination.
+It provides service to en route aircraft primarily in support of ATC and company operations, and collects meteorological data for dissemination.
 Although in the U.S. this service is provided via contract (ARINC), FAA flight service facilities may be required to relay information on a case-by-case basis.